Privacy Policy

 7. International data transfers

-Some of our processors are based outside the European Economic Area, primarily in the United States.
-Where your personal data is transferred internationally, we rely on the following safeguards under Articles 45 and 46 GDPR:
+Some of our processors and tools are based outside the European Economic Area, primarily in the United States.
+Where personal data is transferred internationally, we rely on the following safeguards under Articles 45 and 46 GDPR:

-— The EU-US Data Privacy Framework, where the processor is certified.
+— EU–US Data Privacy Framework, where the processor is certified (Kit, Calendly).

 — Standard Contractual Clauses approved by the European Commission, where applicable.